WLVP: History

 WLVP and WLAM dropped ESPN Radio on February 2, 2009, and switched to oldies.
 In conjunction with the change, the stations began to simulcast WCSH's morning and early evening newscasts, a move made to continue the newscasts' availability via radio even after WCSH's own 87.7 MHz audio was discontinued following the shutdown of analog television signals.

 Initially locally programmed, in early 2010 WLVP and WLAM became affiliates of The True Oldies Channel.
-Additionally, on August 2, the station added The Jeff Santos Show from WWZN in Boston (marking a partial return to progressive talk programming); this in effect took WLVP's morning drive programming back to a news/talk format, as Santos' program immediately follows the simulcast of WCSH's morning newscast.
+Additionally, on August 2, the station added The Jeff Santos Show from WWZN in Boston (marking a partial return to progressive talk programming).
 The stations' format was modified once more on August 6, 2011, when sports talk was readded to the weekend schedule via locally-produced shows from the Maine Sports Network (which previously provided some weekend programming to WJJB-FM).

 WLVP, along with 16 other Nassau stations in northern New England, was purchased at bankruptcy auction by WBIN Media Company, a company controlled by Bill Binnie, on May 22, 2012.
 Binnie already owned WBIN-TV in Derry, New Hampshire.
 The deal was completed on November 30, 2012.
+In June 2014, WLVP and WLAM switched to Cumulus Media's Good Time Oldies service after Cumulus ended distribution of The True Oldies Channel.

 On December 9, 2015, Binnie agreed to sell WLAM and WLVP to Blue Jey Broadcasting Company, controlled by Bob Bittner, for $135,000; the deal made WLVP a sister station to WJTO in Bath.
 The sale to Blue Jey Broadcasting was consummated on February 17, 2016.
-Upon takeover of WLVP and WLAM, the simulcast of WCSH news programming was discontinued.
+Upon takeover of WLVP and WLAM, the stations' format evolved to a playlist similar to (but separate from) WJTO, and the simulcast of WCSH news programming was discontinued.
+By 2021, WLVP and WLAM had become separately programmed and automated from their transmitter sites, though continuing to feature a similar playlist of soft adult contemporary and standards to Bittner's flagship network of WJTO, WJIB in Cambridge, Massachusetts, and WBAS on Cape Cod.

+Owner Bob Bittner died in May 2023.
+WLVP went silent in October 2024; its suspension of operations came several months before operator Bob Perry announced a subsequently-postponed April 2025 closure of sister stations WJTO and WLAM.